mclaybaugh/web-text-canvas/README.md

 I am currently working on migrating some my the object oriented pieces to a more functional style.

-1. Update Draw to integrate
+1. Game loop and basic movement controls
-    1. actors
+2. Color output with spans and classes
-    2. window
+3. Animations on background
-2. Setup game loop and basic movement controls
+4. Additional implementation in Rust/WebAssembly